andandandand/image-dataset-curation/workshop_task.md

 #### Week 4:
 - **Day 1-4**: Begin initial dataset cleaning.
 Remove any irrelevant or inappropriate images.
-- **Day 5-7**: Introduction to FastAI and how it can be used for image classification.
+- **Day 5-7**: Introduction to FastAI and how it can be used for image classification and active learning.

 #### Key Deliverables:
 - A dataset with a substantial number of images.